How to Write in Spanish: The Step-by-step Guide to Perfecting Your Writing Skills

 There are enough differences between a Spanish and an English keyboard to write a whole book, so I will only mention the three most important ones:

-- Accent marks.
 Spanish vowels can have an accent mark (á, é, í, ó, ú).
-In order to type it, your first have to type the accent key on your keyboard (‘) and then the vowel you want to add the accent mark to.
+In order to type it, you first have to type the accent key on your keyboard (‘) and then the vowel you want to add the accent mark to.

 Another letter with a mark is the Spanish letter ñ.
 In this case, you only have to press the (:) key, because Spanish keyboards have their own ñ key.
 The last mark you will need in Spanish is the diéresis (¨).
 In order to type it, press Shift + the (‘) key.
 Then type u or i.

-- Question and exclamation marks.
-One of the first interesting facts we learn about the Spanish language is that it has opening question and exclamation marks.
+One of the first interesting facts we learn about the Spanish language is that it has opening question marks and exclamation marks.

 In order to type the opening question mark, press Shift and (=).
 The closing question mark can be typed by pressing Shift and (-).
 As for the exclamation marks, the opening one is very easy: just press the (=) key.
 The closing one can be typed by pressing Shift + 1, like on your normal keyboard.